 Georgia has a number of waterparks, but you still have to brave the hot pavement at most of them.
 The exception is Great Wolf Lodge in LaGrange, which has an indoor waterpark that remains 84 degrees year-round.
 The family-focused accommodation and attraction grants guests entry into the waterpark, but locals and visitors also can get a day pass.
 Passes include life jackets, ropes courses, rock walls and other activities, and entry for kids under 2.
 Bring your own towel or purchase one onsite.
 Lockers are also available for rent.

 Georgia is known for its wildlife and fishing, especially in the lakes and rivers around the state.
-But Go Fish Education Center in Perry has live fish exhibits with Georgia’s species like trout and largemouth bass.
-Catch fish in their stocked pond and enjoy interactive fishing and boating simulators.
+But Go Fish Education Center in Perry has live fish exhibits with Georgia's species like trout and largemouth bass.
+Catch fish in the stocked pond, and enjoy interactive fishing and boating simulators.

 Indoor Go Karts

-Test out your driving skills at Andretti Indoor Karting and Games, which has locations in Roswell and Marietta.
+Test out your driving skills at Andretti Indoor Karting and Games, which has locations in Marietta and Buford.
 They have a European-inspired indoor driving track where you can reach speeds of up to 40 miles per hour in Sodi GT5 go-karts.
 Andretti also has an indoor rock wall, zip line and ropes course, as well as arcade games and race simulators.

 Indoor Rock Climbing